cider-ci/cider-ci_documentation-source/source/project-configuration/configuration-file.md

 ## Maps and Arrays

-The omnipresence of maps and the absence of arrays in the dotfile is apparent.
+The omnipresence of maps and the absence of arrays in the configuration file is apparent.
 Maps are generally favored in Cider-CI because they enable inclusion.
 This is discussed in the [Advanced Topics] page.
-The above example is actually included from the dotfile of the
-[Bash Demo Project for Cider-CI] which is similar to the following example.
+The above example is actually included from the configuration file of the [Bash Demo Project for Cider-CI] which is similar to the following example.